acbbullock/IO-Fortran-Library/README.md

 ### Added

 * Slightly modified interfaces for [echo](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/echo.html) and [from_file](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/from_file.html) to accept an additional optional argument each.
-* Exhaustive test programs have been added in `/test`, which are all passing in the following configurations with lowest and highest optimizations enabled:
+* Test programs have been added in `/test`, which are all passing in the following configurations with lowest and highest optimizations enabled:
   * GNU Fortran Compiler v11.3.0 on Linux
   * Intel Fortran Compiler v2023.0.0 on Linux
   * Intel Fortran Compiler Classic v2021.8.0 on Linux